All About Boot Sequence & How To Manage It

 Now, the question is, what you actually need to do at this moment?
 So, the thing is, if you wanted to boot your pendrive to install the windows or maybe you need to boot something else bootable, then changing the “First boot device” or “Boot option #1” to the Removal Device can help you with that.

-Or otherwise if you just wanted to make your computer to normally boot the device, then you’ll only need to change the “First boot device” to the hard drive of your, and that will help you with that;
+Or otherwise if you just wanted to make your computer to boot normally and load the OS, then you’ll only need to change the “First boot device” to the hard drive/SSD of yours, and that will help you with that;

 And of course yes, you can give any storage device or optical drive, the first boot priority, so it can boot firstly when every time you starts your computers.